 When most people visit India, their first stop is either Delhi or Mumbai.
 Therefore, the first impressions about the country come from these two cities.
 And we all know there’s no second chance for first impressions.
 Delhi, which is well worthy of its famous nickname “Mini India” is the perfect place to get your first impression of the country.
 Here, you will find people from every corner of the country with different religions, traditions, and customs.
 All this is making the capital the real cultural melting pot of India.
+Find out everything you need to know to survive in this Delhi travel guide!

 Even though it doesn’t look like it, India, and especially Delhi have a lot to offer.
-And Delhi, even though a capital city, it’s unique and very different than any other city I’ve ever visited.
+And Delhi, even though a capital city, is unique and very different than any other city I’ve ever visited.

 Yes, it’s one of the most polluted cities in the world.
 It’s dirty.
 True, there are cows walking down the street.
 But this city has its own charm.
 A charm that can’t be found anywhere else.